 In most cases, organizations hire external security auditors to perform an audit, and they prepare a security audit report.

-External security auditors are a very important aspect to any organization opting for a security audit by a third-party vendor.
-Organization should consider a well-known or reputed vendor that has prior experience and trust factor in the industry.
+External security auditors are a very important aspect of any organization opting for a security audit by a third-party vendor.
+The organization should consider a well-known or reputed vendor that has prior experience and trust factor in the industry.

 The purpose of an audit could be to determine the organization’s risk, provide advice leading to improvements, test the controls in place, provide assurance that the organization is following an established set of procedures, etc.

-How Astra helps you get a security audit report?
+How does Astra help you get a security audit report?

 Astra is a cybersecurity firm offering a range of high-end cyber security services and solutions for security audits, penetration testing, and vulnerability assessment, vulnerability scanning, malware removal, and website firewall.